elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-do-common-themes-in-myths-connect-different-cultures.md

 url: /learn/art-history-and-literature/questions/how-do-common-themes-in-myths-connect-different-cultures
 score: 9.0
 related_article1:
-    id: 163875
+    id: 163883
-    title: What are the defining characteristics of Hermes as a trickster god?
+    title: >-
+        How do Greek myths influence cultural values and human traits?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-hermes-as-a-trickster-god
+    url: /learn/art-history-and-literature/questions/how-do-greek-myths-influence-cultural-values-and-human-traits
 related_article2:
-    id: 163887
+    id: 163878
-    title: How do trickster gods use humor to impact mythological narratives?
+    title: >-
+        How is fire portrayed in Greek mythology, and what roles does it play?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-trickster-gods-use-humor-to-impact-mythological-narratives
+    url: /learn/art-history-and-literature/questions/how-is-fire-portrayed-in-greek-mythology-and-what-roles-does-it-play
 related_article3:
-    id: 163875
+    id: 163873
-    title: What are the defining characteristics of Hermes as a trickster god?
+    title: >-
+        What are the key factors that influence interpersonal relationships among Greek gods?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-hermes-as-a-trickster-god
+    url: /learn/art-history-and-literature/questions/what-are-the-key-factors-that-influence-interpersonal-relationships-among-greek-gods
 related_article4:
-    id: 163879
+    id: 163881
-    title: How do inventions in mythology symbolize human advancement?
+    title: >-
+        How do myths use jealousy as a motivating factor among gods?
     subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/how-do-myths-use-jealousy-as-a-motivating-factor-among-gods
+related_article5:
+    id: 163878
+    title: >-
+        How is fire portrayed in Greek mythology, and what roles does it play?
+    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-inventions-in-mythology-symbolize-human-advancement
+    url: /learn/art-history-and-literature/questions/how-is-fire-portrayed-in-greek-mythology-and-what-roles-does-it-play
 ---

 &nbsp;